gmc-code/PC-Latex1/docs/latex_maths/triangles/angles_in_triangles.rst

 ====================================================

 | The diagrams below show 2 angles in a triangle, with the third angle to be calcualted.
-| These are LaTeX generated only with the separate question and answer sheet pdfs.
+| These are python generated via LaTeX with the separate question and answer sheet pdfs.

 ----